 Our bestsellers include our own collection Sois Blessed; cashmere from Sminfinity; leather goods by DROMe and Áeron; dresses by Albino Teodoro and Mykke Hofmann; blouses by SLY010 and Erika Cavallini; prints by milkwhite.; denim by Dawn Denim; shoes by Gia Couture, and bags by Joseph & Stacey.

 In terms of brands, what’s really important for us is that they share our and our customers’ attitude and values.
-They might have charity backgrounds, be committed to a social cause or sustainability or sustainable thinking.
+They might come from a charity background, be committed to a social cause, sustainability or sustainable thinking.
 The profits from the sale of our own Sois Blessed collection, for instance, go towards supporting a school for HIV-infected children in South Africa.
 We are particularly fascinated by brands that are still unknown in Munich, and up-and-coming designers generally.
 We feel that the shoppers who come to us are hungry for new and fresh names that implement innovative ideas.

 MARLO SAALMINK